Spectrum Energy Research Corp

 Isotope Chart

-33 isotopes including 9 decay source candidates for the SE Cell.
-Specific power, decay type, emitted bands, and production methods.
+34 isotopes including 9 decay source candidates for the SE Cell — with specific power, decay type, emitted bands, and production methods.
+The fuel selection tool.

 Structure